Bio.kitchen | Microfluidics

 Rapid prototyping of microfluidic actuators enables decentralised and personalised healthcare applications.
-Recent rapid prototyping technologies for the life sciences such as stereolithgraphically printed microfluidics as consumables and digital microfluidic chips as actuators allow for significantly more flexibility in experimental design while scaling life science experiments exponentially.
+Recent rapid prototyping technologies for the life sciences such as stereolithgraphically printed microfluidics as consumables, or digital microfluidic chips as actuators, allow for significantly more flexibility in experimental design - whilst scaling life science experiments exponentially.

 Notes on Booking

 - Please ensure that you have a voucher for this course, and you copy it in the voucher field after clicking on 'JETZT BUCHEN'.

 - No liability for the accuracy of the information provided.
 Terms and conditions are subject to change without notice.

 - Please maintain an up-to-date user profile, so that you can be contacted in case of any changes.

 - If you would like to participate in a course, contact Rudiger Trojok (firstname.lastname@example.org) for a free voucher!
 Or simply come by on our open day, Mondays from 14:00-19:00 and get one.